This is the multi-page printable view of this section. Click here to print.

 • Treat missing data as missing (Missing)

-• Treat missing data as ignore to maintain current alert status (Ignore)
+• Ignore missing data and maintain the current alarm state (Ignore)

 • Treat missing data as satisfying the condition (Breaching)

-• Treat missing data as normal that does not satisfy the condition (Not breaching)
+• Treat missing data as not satisfying the condition (Not breaching)

-• Condition Operator: Select the condition operator to compare the calculated metric data value during the evaluation range with the threshold
+• Condition Operator: After calculating metric data over the evaluation period, select a condition operator to compare the value with the threshold

-• Condition: Description of the condition for alert status (Alert) change according to the set Condition Operator and Threshold
+• Condition: Explanation of alert state (Alert) change conditions based on the configured Condition Operator and Threshold

-7. In the Notification Settings area, select the users to receive notifications when an alert occurs.
+7. In the Notification Settings area, select the user who will receive notifications when an alarm occurs.

-• Only users with login history (users who have registered email, mobile phone number) can be added as notification recipients.
+• Only users with a login history (users who have registered an email or mobile phone number) can be added as notification recipients.

 • You can add up to 100 notification recipients.

-• The notification method (E-mail or SMS) can be changed by selecting the notification target as Service > Alert on the Notification Settings page.
-For more information about notification settings, see Checking Notification Settings.
+• The notification reception method (E-mail or SMS) can be changed on the Alert Settings page after selecting the notification target as Service > Alert.
+For detailed information about alert settings, refer to 알림 설정 확인하기.

-9. After checking the summary information, click the Create button.
-A popup window announcing the creation of the alert policy opens.
+2. After reviewing the summary information, click the Create button.
+A popup indicating the creation of the alert policy will open.

-10. Click the Confirm button.
-The alert policy creation is completed.
+3. Click the Confirm button.
+The alert policy has been created.

-Creating an alert policy may take more than several tens of minutes depending on the scale.
+Creating an alert policy may take several tens of minutes depending on its scale.

-You can view and manage detailed information about an alert policy.
-To view detailed information about an alert policy, follow the steps below.
+You can view and manage detailed information about alert policies.
+To view detailed information about the alert policy, follow these steps.

 2. On the Service Home page, click the Alert > Alert Policy menu.
 You will be taken to the Alert Policy List page.

-• You can also click the Alert Level button displayed in the Alert Policy menu to view only the list of alert policies corresponding to that alert level.
+• In the Alert Policy menu, you can click the Alert Level button to filter and view only the list of alert policies that correspond to that alert level.

-3. On the Alert Policy List page, click the alert policy name for which you want to view detailed information.
+3. On the Alert Policy List page, click the alert policy name to view its details.
 You will be taken to the Alert Policy Details page.

-• Can be changed by clicking the Activate or Deactivate button
+• You can change it by clicking the Activate or Deactivate button

-• Normal: When the metric does not meet the set condition
+• Normal: when the metric does not meet the configured condition

-• Alert: When the metric meets the set condition
+• Alert: when the metric meets the configured condition

-• When alert status is Alert, the alert level (>High, Middle, Low) is also displayed
+• When the alert status is Alert, display the alert level (>High, Middle, Low) as well

-Metric Monitoring ChartMetric monitoring chart during the set period
+Metric Monitoring ChartMetric monitoring chart for the configured period

 • Click each tab to view the corresponding information

-When sorting alert policy names in the alert policy list, follow the sorting rules below.
+When sorting alarm policy names in the alarm policy list, follow the sorting rules below.

 1. Whitespace and control characters